Table of Contents

-Poster board works as well, but the inexpensive poster board is pretty flexible as well.
+Poster board works, but the really inexpensive poster board is pretty flexible so pay attention to that.

 One common source of good cardboard is the back of notebook pads.
 This is the weight of cardboard that I use most often for my little cardboard houses. in the photo below I think you can get an idea of how thick the cardboard is.

 And at the back of the specialty art paper pads is the best cardboard because it is so thick.
 I save that for special projects.

 Generally, you can tell how stiff corrugated cardboard is by how close the corrugations are to each other and how many layers of corrugations there are.

 You can make little houses out of corrugated cardboard but you have to cut each side separately and use hot glue to glue the sides together.
 It's not the best material for that.